Khánh Trắng: Arrest and Execution

 On 24 May 1996, Khanh Trang and several members of his organization were arrested at Khanh's house on Nguyen Thiep street in Hanoi.
 In trial, Khanh was charged with murder, robbery, tax evasion and concealment of crime.
-According to the law, Khanh had to be sentenced to death for the crimes and was ordered to pay the State nearly 3.9 billion VND, which included a 3.5 billion fine, 350 million of taxes, court fees and compensation for the victims.
-With all the evidence against him presented, Khanh accepted the death sentence.
-On 13 October 1998, Duong Van Khanh was executed by the firing squad at Cau Nga shooting range in Hanoi, putting an end to his reign.
+According to the law, Khanh had to be sentenced to death for the crimes and was ordered to pay the State nearly 3.9 billion VND.
+On 13 October 1998, Duong Van Khanh was executed by firing squad at Cau Nga shooting range in Hanoi.